 After you create an evaluation session, evaluators are automatically sent invitations through email and are notified on their Updates page in My Blackboard.

-- The evaluator clicks Submit.
+- The evaluator selects Submit.

 After evaluation of an evidence set is complete, assessment managers can run a report to understand the results.
 If they do not choose to perform a separate outcomes evaluation on collected evidence, they can instead report on the rubric scores collected from assignments within the course.